Auzzy/playlist-by-artist/playlistmanager/services/README.md

 - id - the service specific ID of the playlist
 - name - the name of the playlist
 - totalTracks - the number of tracks on the playlist (as an int)
-- duration - the length of the playlist in seconds (as an int)
+- duration [optional] - the length of the playlist in seconds (as an int)

 #### get\_playlist\_info(playlist\_id: str, client\_config: dict<str: object>)